MarneeDear/tealsk12/PYTHON/functions/Intro.md

 Functions let you define chunks of code that you can re-use in your code.

 Functions should do one thing and one thing only.
 This is to help with understanding your code -- being able to reason about your program.

-Keep functions simple and short.
+> Pro tip: Keep functions simple and short.

+Why would I keep a function simple and short?

+* Easier to reason about
+* Easier to keep track of what that function does
+* Easier to maintain
+* Easier to use
+* Easier to test

+>Pro tip: A way to help you write a simple function that only does one thing, remember that it is best if a function return the same `type` of data no matter what the logic of the function is.

+For example, a function should return only integers, or a function should return only strings.

-When you define a function you are defining a `contract` with the user.
-This defines how the function is should be used.
+When you define a function you are defining a `contract` with the user of the function.
+The contract tells us how the function is should be used.

 ## Function syntax